Meet the AARO Board

 Kathleen Davey Mistry

 FRANK PRIEST is a Franco-American dual national living in Paris who has over thirty (30) years of professional experience in management consulting and auditing, fulfilling progressively more responsible positions with firms in the USA and France as Internal Auditor, Management Consultant, and head of a CPA firm audit department.
 Frank has also served as Treasurer for the American Club of Paris.
+He is the incumbent AARO vice president for operations.

 LAURA SNYDER was born and raised in Central Illinois.
 She moved to Paris in 1995 and has lived in France since, save for two years (2007-9) in the UK.
 She holds a BA and JD from the University of Illinois (Urbana-Champaign) and a DEA from the University of Paris 1.
-She is a graduate of the Trium Executive MBA program (an alliance of NYU Stern School of Business, London School of Economics and HEC School of Management) and recently completed a PhD with the University of Westminster (London).
-She is an attorney who has worked for international law firms and companies.
-She is the sole international member of the Taxpayer Advocacy Panel (TAP), a federal advisory committee to the IRS.
+She is a graduate of the Trium Executive MBA program (an alliance of NYU Stern School of Business, London School of Economics and HEC School of Management) and completed a PhD with the University of Westminster (London).
+She is an attorney who has worked for international law ﬁrms and companies.
+She recently served as the sole international member of the Taxpayer Advocacy Panel (TAP), a federal advisory committee to the IRS.

 DORIS SPEER, born near Detroit, Michigan, has been working in France since 2004.
 Doris was with the Alstom Group for 17 years, culminating as Deputy General Counsel, Business Transactions, responsible for the Group's worldwide M&A activity.
 She started her career in New York at Shearman & Sterling, representing clients in M&A and corporate finance.
 Doris is a graduate of Michigan State University College of Law and earned an Executive MBA from HEC.
 She currently teaches M&A and international contracts for the Hautes Etudes Appliquées du Droit and the Association Française des Juristes d’Entreprise.
 Prior to the law, Doris was a professional percussionist and she continues to be active in music and dance.
+For AARO, Doris has worked on the Advocacy Committee and the health insurance program.

 MARILYN YAKOWITZ Over several decades at OECD, Marilyn led emerging market country and regional programs, managed one of the largest programs of work and budget, created regulatory reform, headed sustainable development, and consulted on foreign direct investment.
 She is president of a 501 (c) (3) charity.
 In the US, she held positions at the Wharton School, the US Department of Commerce, and the Smithsonian.
 Educated at the University of Pennsylvania, GWU, University of Maryland and Yale, she holds a PhD, MBA, MPhil and BA.
+She is the incumbent AARO assistant treasurer.